Welcome to The Nightingale Walk

 We will start from Walton on Thames station at 9am.
 There are other starting points where you can join the walk later in the morning.
 Full details are here.

-2016 will be the 37th consecutive year of the famous Nightingale Walk, one of the longest-running (albeit at walking pace) community charity events in the country!
+2020 will be the 42nd consecutive Nightingale Walk, one of the longest-running (albeit at walking pace) community charity events in the country!

 And you can donate money to our good causes by supporting a walker using Paypal here